spack/spack/lib/spack/docs/basic_usage.rst

         b) specify the spec by its hash (e.g. `spack uninstall /hash`), or
         c) use `spack uninstall --all` to uninstall ALL matching specs.

 Oh no!
+We can see from the above that we have two different versions of zlib installed, and the only difference between the two is the hash.
 This is a good use case for ``spack diff``, which can easily show us the "diff" or set difference between properties for two packages.
 Let's try it out.
-Since the only difference between these two is the hash, we provide the hash.
+Since the only difference between these two is the hash, we provide the hashes:

 .. code-block::console

-    $ spack diff zlib@1.2.11/efzjziy zlib@1.2.11/sl7m27m
+    $ spack diff /efzjziy /sl7m27m
     ==> diff(zlib@1.2.11/efzjziy, zlib@1.2.11/sl7m27m)
+    VARIANT_SET
-    VARIANT_SET  zlib optimize bool(False)
+    zlib optimize bool(False)
     ==> diff(zlib@1.2.11/sl7m27m, zlib@1.2.11/efzjziy)
+    VARIANT_SET
-    VARIANT_SET  zlib optimize bool(True)
+    zlib optimize bool(True)

 Awesome!
 The above tells us that our first zlib was built without optimize (False) and the second was built with optimize (True).
-This is a small example, but there are actually several different types of difference properties you can view, each one being a fact about a particular spec.
-The way we calculate the difference is basically by taking a set difference based on these facts.
-The first package that you provide (A) being diffed against B means that we see what is in A but not B. Here is another example with one more difference type:
+This is a small example, but there are actually several different kinds of differences that you can view, a ``VARIANT_SET`` being just one of them.
+The first package that you provide (A) being diffed against B means that we see what is in A but not B. Here is another example with one more difference type, ``VERSION``:

 .. code-block::console

     $ spack diff python@2.7.8 python@3.8.8
-    ==> diff(python@2.7.8, python@3.8.8)
+    ==> diff(python@2.7.8/7oknfqf, python@3.8.8/vrp4fmj)
+    VARIANT_SET
-    VARIANT_SET  python patches a8c52415a8b03c0e5f28b5d52ae498f7a7e602007db2b9554df28cd5685839b8  VERSION  python Version(2.7.8)  openssl Version(1.0.2u)
+    python patches a8c52415a8b03c0e5f28b5d52ae498f7a7e602007db2b9554df28cd5685839b8
+    VERSION
+    openssl Version(1.0.2u)
+    python Version(2.7.8)
-    ==> diff(python@3.8.8, python@2.7.8)
+    ==> diff(python@3.8.8/vrp4fmj, python@2.7.8/7oknfqf)
+    VARIANT_SET
-    VARIANT_SET  python patches 0d98e93189bc278fbc37a50ed7f183bd8aaf249a8e1670a465f0db6bb4f8cf87  VERSION  openssl Version(1.1.1j)  python Version(3.8.8)
+    python patches 0d98e93189bc278fbc37a50ed7f183bd8aaf249a8e1670a465f0db6bb4f8cf87
+    VERSION
+    python Version(3.8.8)
+    openssl Version(1.1.1j)

 Let's say that we were only interested in one kind of attribute above, versions!
 We could first see the options by asking the command for help: